 Geothermal heating and cooling systems use buried pipes to take advantage of the stable earth temperature below the frost line.
 These systems extract or reject heat as needed using a heat pump (similar to an air conditioner or refrigerator).
 Geothermal systems don’t create heat (like a furnace does) but rather, they move heat and as a result, the efficiencies are much higher and can reduce heating and cooling consumption by 70 to 80% compared with traditional systems.

 While large-scale wind energy generation sites are growing, small systems for homes tend to have relatively high costs compared to other options.
-It’s also worth noting that the winds that Edmonton experiences are often intermittent and too variable in speed to generate significant quantities of electricity.
+It is worth noting that the winds Edmonton experiences are often intermittent and too variable in speed to generate significant quantities of electricity.
 As a result, it can be challenging to design a system to generate dependable power at the household level.

 Hydrogen is a clean energy source that, when used in a fuel cell, produces only water, electricity and heat.
 There are three different types of hydrogen:

 - grey: uses fossil fuels and releases carbon dioxide

 - blue: uses fossil fuels but captures and stores emitted carbon